Bios-Marcel/cordless/README.md

 - You want to see images, videos and whatnot inside of the application itself
 - You need the voice/video calling features
 - You need to manage or moderate servers

-## Contributing

-All kinds of contributions are welcome.
-Whether it's correcting typos, fixing bugs, adding features or whatever else might be good for the project.
-If you want to contribute code, please create a new branch and commit only changes relevant to your planned pull request onto that branch.
-This will help to isolate new changes and make merging those into `master` easier.

-If you encounter any issues, whether it's bugs or the lack of certain features, don't hesitate to create a new GitHub issue.

-If there are specific issues you want to be solved quickly, you can set a bounty on those via [IssueHunt](https://issuehunt.io/r/Bios-Marcel/cordless).
-The full 100% of the bounty goes to whoever solves the issue, no matter whether that's me or someone else.

 ## Similar projects